zerog2k/stc_diyclock/README.md

 *Pull requests are welcome.*

 ## TODOs
-These are open items as I have run out of the limited (4k) code space.
-Items will likely need to be refactored, i.e. to assembly, and/or broken out as build-time selectable features using preprocessor macros rather than run-time options.

-Open items:
-* temperature display in C/F selectable
+* temperature display in C/F selectable (either build or run-time)
 * alarm and chime functionality
+* possibly: make 12/24 hr a build option (to save precious code space)

 ## hardware

-* DIY LED Clock kit, based on STC15F204EA and DS1302, e.g. Banggood sku 972289
+* DIY LED Clock kit, based on STC15F204EA and DS1302, e.g. [Banggood SKU 972289](http://www.banggood.com/DIY-4-Digit-LED-Electronic-Clock-Kit-Temperature-Light-Control-Version-p-972289.html?p=WX0407753399201409DA)
 * connected to PC via cheap USB-UART adapter, e.g. CP2102, CH340G.
+[Banggood: CP2102 USB-UART adapter](http://www.banggood.com/CJMCU-CP2102-USB-To-TTLSerial-Module-UART-STC-Downloader-p-970993.html?p=WX0407753399201409DA)

 ## requirements
-* linux or mac (windows untested)
+* linux or mac (windows untested, but should work)
 * sdcc installed and in the path
 * stcgal (or optionally stc-isp).
 Note you can either do "git clone --recursive ..." when you check this repo out, or do "git submodule update --init --recursive" in order to fetch stcgal.